Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 aswell as in the same colors.

-This is not generally seen as a Harriet substitute among Jem fans.
+This is perhaps not generally seen as a Harriet substitute among Jem fans.
 But

 there's been a slight buzz about Harriet being a wanted doll among Jem collectors, and